aaronbloomfield/ccc/hws/intro/index.md

 The intent is not for you to write the hashing or encryption / decryption routines -- use existing libraries for that.
 In particular, both Java and Python can do that for you.
-Be careful about requiring an uncommon Python module, Java library, or C/C++ library, as it still has to run on the submission server.
+Be careful about requiring an uncommon Python module or Java library, as it still has to run on the submission server.

 One option will be to copy how Bitcoin handles these functions, as described in the [Cryptocurrency overview slide